 Level three is a level two inspection suggests a deeper, hidden problem impossible to get to the bottom of.
 A level three can involve the removal of firebox panels, chimney crowns, walls, and other components of the chimney system and home, which is why it’s considered a last resort.

 Wouldn’t you rather know that your chimney is in good working condition and ready to be safely enjoyed this season?
 We would too!
-So give us a call, before you light that first fire.
-Don’t put off your annual inspection — give Guardian Chimney Sweep of Perry Georgia a call for a full system inspection.
+So give Guardian Chimney Sweep Perry Georgia a call, before you light that first fire.
+Don’t put off your annual inspection — give Guardian Chimney Sweep Perry Georgia a call for a full system inspection.

 Chimney Sweeps Completed